Severson-Group/AMDC-Hardware/Accessories/AnalogEncoderInterface/docs/README.md

 ## Purpose

-The Analog Encoder Interfacing Board is intended to amplify signals from analog encoder to be able to measure rotor position with AMDC/Super CU.
+The Analog Encoder Interface Board is intended to amplify signals from analog encoder to be able to measure rotor position with AMDC/Super CU.

 ## Features